borntofrappe/fullstack-d3/README.md

 The final step is similar to the previous demos, so that the biggest hurdle is actually finding the data point.

-For the horizontal coordinate, the script first adds an onverlay with a `<rect>` element, spanning the entirety of the bounded dimensions.
+For the horizontal coordinate, the script first adds an onverlay with a `<rect>` element spanning the entirety of the bound dimensions.

 ```js
 bounds